wilkoklak/responsiveMenu/README.md

 It changes it's behaviour accordingly to screen resolution.

 ## How to use?

+** Note: There will be themes.
+Currently it's only white without border etc. **

 You need to add ``<meta>`` tag for viewport info:
 ``` html
 <head>